umar-7w4/Distributed-File-Storage-System/README.md

 **Overview:**

-The Distributed File System (DFS) is designed with a client-server architecture consisting of three main components: the NameNode, DataNodes, and Client.
+The Distributed File System is designed with a client-server architecture consisting of three main components: the NameNode, DataNodes, and Client.
 The system manages file storage and retrieval across multiple networked nodes, ensuring high availability, reliability, and scalability.

 **Architecture Diagram:**